How Much Will a Hot Tub Increase My Electric Bill?

 • Use a thermal blanket – Thermal blankets work extra hard to make sure that the heat stays in your tub and your heater doesn’t have to work at all to maintain temperatures.

-• Keep your tub and filters clean – When filters are clogged, it puts an extra strain on your motor and heating elements which can cause a spike in electricity consumption.
+• Keep your tub and filters clean – When filters are clogged, it puts an extra strain on your motor and heating elements, which can cause a spike in electricity consumption.
 Make sure to replace your filter at least once a year on your hot tub!

 Related post: Complete Guide on How to Lower Your Energy Bill: 8 Tricks to Reduce Your Energy Bill